AnotherDaniel/up-trustable-release/EF-TSF_matches.md

 - *Description*: All Eclipse project source code is kept and made publicly accessibly via Eclipse-managed infrastructure
   - *TSF*: TA-RELEASES
-  - *Eclipse Handbook*: ""Project Resources and Services", "External Resources"
+  - *Eclipse Handbook*: "Project Resources and Services", "External Resources"
   - *Evidence*: Source code repo is part of Eclipse-managed organization

 - *Description*: Each release of an Eclipse project undergoes formal review and approval
   - *TSF*: TA-RELEASES
   - *Eclipse Handbook*: "Project Releases and Reviews" "Releases"
   - *Evidence*: Release review documentation on eclipse.org
-  - *Evidence*: PMC approval votes for releases
+  - *Evidence*: PMC approval votes for releases, e.g. documented on level of release PR / MR (to be documented in the repository in some form)

 - *Description*: Technical metadata of an Eclipse project is always correct and up to date
   - *TSF*: TA-RELEASES, TA-TESTS
   - *Eclipse Handbook*: "Project Resources and Services"
+  - *Evidence*: Project repository, including e.g. Cargo.toml, jar index files, etc
-  - *Evidence*: Project repository
+  - *Evidence*: Project CI in some form checking/using/validating metadata

 - *Description*: Build instructions for Eclipse projects are documented and publicly accessible, easily reproducible by anyone
   - *TSF*: TA-RELEASES, TA-TESTS